pyinvoke/invoke/sites/www/faq.rst

 Everything just exits silently after I run a command!
 -----------------------------------------------------

 Double check the command's exit code!
-By default, any nonzero exit code results in Invoke halting execution & exiting with that same exit code.
+By default, receiving nonzero exit codes at the end of a `~invoke.run` call will result in Invoke halting execution & exiting with that same code.
 Some programs (pylint, Nagios check scripts, etc) use exit codes to indicate non-fatal status, which can be confusing.

 The solution here is simple: add ``warn=True`` to your `~invoke.run` call, which disables the automatic exit behavior.
+Then you can check the result's ``.exited`` attribute by hand to determine if it truly succeeded.

 The auto-responder functionality isn't working for my password prompts!